hannahbeatricebonganay/BONGANAY-PA-1/README.md

         "grin": ":D",
         "mad": ">:(",
     }
+# replace word with emoticon
     for word, symbol in emoticons.items():
         sentence = sentence.replace(word, symbol)
         sentence = sentence.replace(word.lower(), symbol)

     return sentence

-# test the function // make a sentence so that the words will be replaced by the emoticons
+# result as a sentence
 print(emotify("Make me smile everytime I am sad because I would like to grin all the time, it keeps me from being mad."))
 ```

 ### 3.)
 UNPACKING LIST PROBLEM